parkerhancock/patent_client/docs/getting_started.md

 pip install patent_client
 ```

-If you are only interested in using the USPTO API's, no further setup is necessary.
+If you are only interested in using the USPTO API's (exlcuding the Open Data Portal), no further setup is necessary.
 Skip ahead to the next section.

 If you want to take advantage of the European Patent Office's Open Patent Services,
 which supports Inpadoc and Epo Register documents, you will need to set up your API key: